Casper Wave Hybrid Snow mattress: Review in brief

 - Edge support is middling for a luxury-priced hybrid mattress

 We slept on a twin-size Casper Wave Hybrid Snow mattress for four weeks.
-During this time we tested the mattress in all major areas of performance, rating it on pressure relief, motion isolation, temperature regulation, edge support and durability, as well as ease of set up.
+During this time we tested the mattress in all major areas of performance following our mattress testing methodology, rating it on pressure relief, motion isolation, temperature regulation, edge support and durability, as well as ease of set up.

 In addition to our physical testing, we also analyzed hundreds of user reviews to build a comprehensive sense of what it's like to sleep on the Wave Hybrid Snow.
 Here are our findings.